Properties of the Strong Data Processing Constant for R\'enyi Divergence

 \section{Lower bounds for the SDPI constants}

 In this section, we will present two different versions of the lower bound for $\eta_{\alpha}(\mu, K)$.
-The first one is more universal and related to $\eta_{\chi^2}$, which implies the same lower bound as $\eta_{\Phi}$.
-The second one provides a lower bound that is easy to calculate.
-We will show by two examples that Theorems \ref{thm:1} and \ref{thm:main} coincide in some cases.
+The first one, Theorem~\ref{thm:1} is universal and relates $\eta_\alpha$ to $\eta_{\chi^2}$ (similarly to the universal lower bound for $\Phi$-divergences).
+The second one, Theorem~\ref{thm:main}, provides a lower bound that only holds for finite alphabets but is easier to calculate.
+We will then show with two examples that Theorems \ref{thm:1} and \ref{thm:main} coincide in some cases.
 Moreover, Theorem \ref{thm:main} can sometimes help us identify whether $\eta_{\alpha}(\mu, K) = 1.$ \begin{thm}[Lower bound, Version 1] Given a probability distribution $\mu$ and a Markov kernel $K$, the SDPI constant for R\'enyi divergence satisfies the following inequality:

 \end{thm} \begin{proof} Let $\nu_{\varepsilon} = \mu + \varepsilon(\nu - \mu)$ for $0 < \varepsilon < 1$ and $f = \df \nu / \df \mu - 1$.
 We could derive that

 where Eq. \eqref{eq:1stder} is by direct calculation of partial derivative, and Eq. \eqref{eq:2ndder} is due to the L'H\^opital's rule.
 Similarly,